Porting Tekkotsu

 DeviceDriver and CommPort interactions

 Each DeviceDriver can provide a single MotionHook, and provide multiple DataSources for both sensors and images.
-Thanks to multiple inheritance support in C++, if you prefer, your DeviceDriver class can also implement the MotionHook and DataSource interfaces, integrating their functionalities into a single instance.
+Thanks to multiple inheritance support in C++, if you prefer, your DeviceDriver class can also implement the MotionHook and DataSource interfaces, thus returning this for the data processing interfaces.
 An example of this technique can be seen in the SSC32Driver.

-The Driver provides names for each of its data sources.
-When selecting a data source, the driver's own (as set by user when it was instantiated) can be used to select the first data source, or the user can specify a specific source in the format "drivername.sourcename".
+The driver provides names for each of its data sources.
+When selecting a data source, the driver's own name can be used to select the first data source, or the user can specify a specific source in the format "drivername.sourcename".
 (See DataSource diagram below for an example, "Foo.A" vs. "Foo.B".)

 MotionHooks

-MotionHooks provide a simple interface to receive Tekkotsu's final output calculations. motionCheck() is called with the full array of outputs, and its default implementation will forward the call motionUpdated() with a vector of indices of the changed outputs.
+motionCheck() is called at high frequency with the full array of outputs, and its default implementation will forward the call to motionUpdated() with a vector of only the changed outputs.
 You can override either function, choosing the style which best suits your device. (e.g. full updates with every value every time, or sparse updates with only the changed values.)

 The figure below should illustrate the flow of information and give some examples of usage: